A Better Tomorrow: Accolades

-A Better Tomorrrow won two awards at the 6th Hong Kong Film Awards: Best Film and Best Actor (Chow).
-It also earned nine further nominations for Best Director (Woo), Best Actor (Ti), Best Supporting Actor (Lee), Best Screenplay (Woo), Best Art Direction (Benny Lui Chi-leung), Best Cinematography (Wong Wing-hang), Best Film Editing (Ma Kam), Best New Performer (Lee), and Best Original Film Score (Koo).
+A Better Tomorrow won two awards at the 6th Hong Kong Film Awards: Best Film and Best Actor (Chow).
+It also earned nine further nominations for Best Director (Woo), Best Actor (Ti), Best Supporting Actor (Lee), Best Screenplay (Woo), Best Art Direction (Bennie Lui), Best Cinematography (Wong Wing-hang), Best Film Editing (Ma Kam), Best New Performer (Lee), and Best Original Film Score (Koo).

-At the 23rd Golden Horse Awards, the film won the awards for Best Director (Woo), Best Leading Actor (Ti), Best Cinematography (Wong), and Best Sound Recording.
+At the 23rd Golden Horse Awards, the film won the awards for Best Director (Woo), Best Leading Actor (Ti), Best Cinematography (Wong), and Best Sound Effects.
 In addition to Chow also receiving a nomination for Best Leading Actor, the film was further nominated for Best Feature Film, Best Supporting Actor (Lee), Best Film Editing (Ma), and Best Original Music (Koo).

 Post-release

 Home media

 In an essay examining the development of China's independent films, director Jia Zhangke named A Better Tomorrow as one of the popular Hong Kong films that were smuggled into the mainland by video pirates.
 Similarly, bootleg recordings helped the film establish a cult following amongst Hong Kong cinema fans in North America.
 The film was first released in America on VHS in 1994.
 It was later packaged with its sequels in a trilogy box set and released by Tai Seng Video on 26 May 1998.

 On 16 January 2001, Anchor Bay Entertainment released VHS and DVD versions of the film in North America.
 The VHS was in widescreen and dubbed into English, while the DVD featured both English and Cantonese audio.
 (Note: Attributed to multiple sources.)
 Anchor Bay later released A Better Tomorrow and its sequel as a box set on 2 March 2004.
 In the United Kingdom, a DVD titled A Better Tomorrow Collector's Edition was first released on 30 December 2002.
 Another Region 2 DVD release by Optimum Asia was released on 26 June 2006.
 The two-disc package contained a 90-minute cut of the film presented in 1.85:1 aspect ratio, with additional features like audio commentary, a trailer, and a documentary on Woo called Crossings.

 Following these releases, the film was never released on Blu-ray or streaming services outside of Asia for nearly two decades due to licensing issues.
 However, after announcing in January 2025 that they had acquired worldwide rights from Golden Princess Film Production, Shout!
 Studios gave A Better Tomorrow and its sequels a digital release on 8 July of that year.
 Shout! also included the film as one of the titles shown on a new free ad-supported streaming television (FAST) channel of theirs called Hong Kong Fight Club.
 In October 2025, The Criterion Collection added A Better Tomorrow to their video on demand (VOD) streaming service, The Criterion Channel.
-Shout! will release a seven-disc box set containing both 4K and Blu-ray versions of the entire A Better Tomorrow trilogy on 18 November 2025.
+Shout! released a seven-disc box set containing both 4K and Blu-ray versions of the entire A Better Tomorrow trilogy on 18 November 2025.